 Why Full Board Matters for Travel Planning

-At the same time, a full board is not always the best fit for every trip.
-Understanding when it supports the traveler experience and when flexibility is more important can help ensure it is used effectively.
+At the same time, full board is not always the best fit for every trip.
+Understanding when it supports efficiency and when flexibility is more important is key to using it effectively.

 What Meals Are Typically Included